 - Don’t offer, but don’t refuse.
 Nurse him only when he is really adamant about it, but don’t offer to nurse at other times.

-- With older toddlers (two years plus) you can begin by setting limits on nursing.
+- With older toddlers (two years plus) you can begin to set limits on nursing.
 For example, you can say “We’ll nurse when we get home, but not at the mall”.

 - Substitute nursing on demand for nursing at your convenience.
 This theory also works for security objects (pacifiers or blankets) – for example, “You can’t take your blankie to pre-school, but it will be on your bed waiting for you when you get home”.

 - Shorten the duration of any given feeding.
 Say “That’s enough, now.” and gently remove the breast from his mouth.
 I’ve used a kitchen timer before when I was pregnant and nursing a toddler.
-My nipples were so sore that I could only nurse for a few minutes at a time, but that bedtime nursing was still important to her, so she learned that after 5 – or 4 – or 3 – minutes, the timer would go off and it would be time for her to stop.
-As long as she knew she could still nurse some, she was okay with it.
+My nipples were so sore that I could only nurse for a few minutes at a time, but that bedtime nursing was still important to her, so she learned that after five – or four – or three – minutes, the timer would go off and it would be time for her to stop.
+As long as she knew she could still nurse some of the time, she was okay with it.

 Breastfeeding provides benefits for both you and your baby no matter how long you nurse.
 Gradual weaning is always better than abrupt weaning, although there are times when this just isn’t possible.
 If you and your child both enjoy nursing, and your only reason for weaning is that you are under pressure from other people who think you should, then you need to look further for outside support of your decision to continue nursing.
 If you no longer enjoy nursing, or if there are legitimate pressing reasons for you to wean, you should do it and feel good about the time you did nurse, without feeling guilty about what might have been.